Aliases for HAL Gene

 Previous GeneCards Identifiers for HAL Gene

 Histidine ammonia-lyase is a cytosolic enzyme catalyzing the first reaction in histidine catabolism, the nonoxidative deamination of L-histidine to trans-urocanic acid.
 Histidine ammonia-lyase defects cause histidinemia which is characterized by increased histidine and histamine and decreased urocanic acid in body fluids.
 Several transcript variants encoding different isoforms have been found for this gene. [provided by RefSeq, Apr 2012]

 GeneCards Summary for HAL Gene

 HAL (Histidine Ammonia-Lyase) is a Protein Coding gene.
-Diseases associated with HAL include histidinemia and histidine metabolism disease.
-Among its related pathways are Metabolism and Histidine, lysine, phenylalanine, tyrosine, proline and tryptophan catabolism.
-GO annotations related to this gene include histidine ammonia-lyase activity and ammonia-lyase activity.
+Diseases associated with HAL include Histidinemia and Histidine Metabolism Disease.
+Among its related pathways are Metabolism and Viral mRNA Translation.
+Gene Ontology (GO) annotations related to this gene include histidine ammonia-lyase activity and ammonia-lyase activity.